siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 To set up Kubernetes on Docker for Windows follow [these Windows instructions](https://docs.docker.com/docker-for-windows/#kubernetes){target=_blank}

+!!! info

-***Note: If you follow this path you will have a single architecture cluster.
+    If you follow this path you will have a single architecture cluster.
 Thus, when you try to force things to run on a different architecture node, you should expect to get a pending pod.
 This demonstrates that the multiarch capability is working and checking to ensure image and node architectures match.
 If you run on a multiarch cluster, you can tell things are working in an "arguably cooler" way (pods move to a node of the specified architecture).
 Nevertheless, both methods demonstrate the multiarch selection capabilities.
-Moreover, Docker is seemingly ubiquitous, so I have included pointers to the docs above to set up Kubernetes with Docker just in case you don't have access to a multiarch cluster at the moment.***
+Moreover, Docker is seemingly ubiquitous, so I have included pointers to the docs above to set up Kubernetes with Docker just in case you don't have access to a multiarch cluster at the moment.

 !!!
 Tip "Running on windows [Mac/Linux Users Skip This]"